Quick Start

 • Initialize a model:

-• Run model = mbirjax.parallel_beam.ParallelBeamModel(angles, sinogram.shape) to initialize a parallel beam model.
+• Run model = mbirjax.ParallelBeamModel(sinogram.shape, angles) to initialize a parallel beam model.

 You will then use the model object to perform the various reconstruction functions.

-Even the default parameter setting will usually produce a good quality reconstruction.
+Even the default parameter settings will usually produce a good quality reconstruction.